S-Saraswathi/Stacks/README.md

 1. Some CPUs have their entire assembly language based on the concept of performing operations on registers that are stored in a stack.
 2. Stack structure is used in the C++ run-time system.

-## Outcome of the code
-The basic implementation of Stacks.

 ## Algorithm
 1. Start
 2. Create a Class called Stacks